 What To Do After An Accident- Seek Medical Attention

 It’s important to see a medical professional to truthfully and accurately document your complaints and symptoms.
 Sometimes, even medical professionals may dismiss a patient’s symptoms after a car accident.
 If this happens to you, remain calm and insist that they record your symptoms.
 You may want to see another medical professional for a second opinion.
 It’s always wise to call a Maine car accident attorney in cases like these.
-You are the only person who knows what it feels like to live in your body, and if you are experiencing pain as a result of a car accident, it should not be dismissed or down played by anyone, including medical professionals or insurance companies.
+You are the only person who knows what it feels like to live in your body, and if you are experiencing pain as a result of an auto crash, it should not be dismissed or downplayed by anyone, including medical professionals or insurance companies.

 What To Do After A Car Accident-Call A Maine Car Accident Attorney

 Insurance companies often try to pay as little money as possible after an automobile accident.
 That’s why it is wise to contact an experienced Maine car accident attorney after your accident.
 Call the Maine car accident attorneys at Hardy, Wolf and Downing BEFORE you speak to your insurance company.
 This move alone can often DOUBLE the size of your settlement.
 The experienced personal injury attorneys at Hardy, Wolf and Downing know exactly how to deal with insurance companies after car accidents, and can help you get the compensation for your injuries that you deserve rather than the lowest amount the insurance company wants to pay.
 Choosing the right Maine car accident attorney can mean the difference between getting a fair settlement, or being pushed around by an aggressive, unfair insurance company claims representative or attorney who would rather protect the company’s bottom line rather than your long-term health and well being.